 Vegetarian food is relatively difficult to find, but it is really all about getting your point across.
 “Nem carne, nem peixe” – this phrase must be your go-to throughout your trip.

 Additionally, check out the pastelarias if you have a sweet tooth.
-Here, you’ll have the chance to choose from a host of homemade pastries – an especially great options for vegetarians.
+Here, you’ll have the chance to choose from a host of homemade pastries – an especially great option for vegetarians.